akshayravikumar/blog/_posts/2020-07-03-counting-crosswords.md

 <img src="/blog/images/cross4.png" style="width:min(100%, 400px)">

 The New York Times usually runs 15x15 puzzles on weekdays and 21x21 puzzles on weekends.
 Since we wanted to write a weekday puzzle, we focused on 15x15 grids.
-Note that even though we're working with a fixed-size grid, we can still express algorithmic complexity in terms of $$n$$, where $$n$$ is the width of the grid.
+Note that even though we're working with a fixed-size grid, we can still express algorithmic complexity in terms of \\(n\\), where \\(n\\) is the width of the grid.

 ### Generating Crossword Puzzles